15 Best Bookstores in Massachusetts 2025

 6. The Montague Bookmill, Montague, MA

 The Montague Bookmill is widely popular as a used bookstore.
-It is located on the banks of Sawmill River and is home to the river arts.
-This is also a part of Turn it Up! music and movie empire.
-All the books, including publisher’s overstock, are half of their prices.
+It is located on the banks of the Sawmill River and is home to the River Arts.
+This is also a part of the Turn It Up! music and movie empire.
+All the books, including the publisher’s overstock, are half their price.

-Though the collection is academic-inclined, it offers everything a customer can need.
+Although the collection is academically inclined, it offers everything a customer needs.
 They select books in good condition and without any markings or highlights.
 During summer, fall, and spring, many concerts are held by them.
 Food and drinks are available at Watershed Restaurant and Killigrew Cafe.
 By appointment, they can only buy books.

 • Best Selling Books: Jamie MacGillivray: The Renegade’s Journey by John Sayles